25 Hints for Fixing Roof and Gutter Issues

 You find step flashing used along walls that intersect the roof.
 Each short section of flashing channels water over the shingle downhill from it.
 But if the flashing rusts through, or a piece comes loose, water will run right behind it, and into the house it goes.
 Rusted flashing needs to be replaced.
 That means removing shingles, prying siding loose, and then removing and replacing the step flashing.
 It’s that simple.
 But occasionally a roofer forgets to nail one in place and it eventually slips down to expose the wall.
 Check out this article for more on installing your own step flashing.

 Leaks Around Brick Chimneys

 All kinds of bad things can happen around brick chimneys.
-In fact, there are far too many to cover in this story.
-Flashing around chimneys can rust through if it's galvanized steel, especially at the 90-degree bend at the bottom.
-A quick but fairly long-term fix is to simply slip new flashing under the old rusted stuff.
-That way any water that seeps through will be diverted.
-The best fix, though, is to cut a saw kerf into the mortar and install new flashing.
+Too many, in fact, to cover in this article.
+Galvanized-steel flashing around chimneys can rust through, particularly at the 90-degree bend on the chimney’s downhill side.
+Execute a quick but fairly long-term fix by simply slipping new flashing under the old, rusted stuff.
+That diverts any water that seeps through and solves the issue.
+The best fix, though, lies in cutting a new saw kerf into the mortar and install a fresh piece of flashing.
 Get complete instructions on how to install chimney flashing.

 Water Gets Behind the Gutter

 Is the sound of dripping in your downspouts driving you mad?
 Eliminate the problem by tying a rope onto one of the gutter hangers and running it down into the downspout.
 Drops of water will cling to the rope instead of plummeting the whole length of the downspout and causing that loud dripping noise.